 Know the outcomes before you craft your growth plan, function's objectives

 Goals are directional.
-Outcomes provide direction, clarify success, define priorities.
+Outcomes provide direction, clarify success, and define priorities.

 What’s the difference between a goal and an outcome?
 A goal indicates intention whereas an outcome specifies a result.
 Statements such as improve customer retention and/or increase revenue are goals.
 Outcomes are far more specific.
 Some examples might be:

-• retain 90 percent of our tier one customers resulting in X dollars revenue
+• retain 90 percent of our tier-one customers resulting in X dollars of revenue

 • acquire 50 net new customers from industry segment X with an average order value of $10,000 each quarter